-Commas serve a very functional purpose.
-They help break up ideas and increase the readability of a sentence—they make your sentences easier to understand.
-They also give your readers a chance to pause and digest what they have read.
+Commas help break up ideas and increase the readability of a sentence—they make your ideas in your sentences more clearly understood.

 Below you will find a list of standard comma usage guidelines.

 Adjective, adverbial, and prepositional phrases provide additional information, yet they are unnecessary to a sentence (meaning a sentence can function without them because you still have a subject and a verb).
 Since they are just bonus information, you need to isolate them from the rest of the sentence—commas are a solution.

 Side Note: Punctuating the “bonus information” is sometimes referred to as parenthetical punctuation or parenthetical commas.

 The creaky door, old and weathered, slammed shut. (adjective phrase that describes the noun “door”)

 Slamming shut, the creaky door closed. (adverbial phrase describing the verb “closed”)

 At the top of the stairs, the creaky door shut. (prepositional phrase showing location)

 My mom’s best friend, Nancy, went to the movies with us.